 It was a big day out – together they covered 56.2 km, 12 Hewitts and 3315m of height gain which took them 11.5 hours.

-This film premiered at the Kendal Mountain Festival in the autumn of 2020 and won the “John Muir Trust Wild Places Film Prize” at Fort William Mountain Festival in 2021.
+This film premiered at the Kendal Mountain Festival in the autumn of 2020, won the “John Muir Trust Wild Places Film Prize” at Fort William Mountain Festival and screened at the Lyons International Film Festival and London Mountain Film Festival in 2021.

 Length: 20 mins